Digital Check scanners and teller equipment

 Complete list of LED Blink Codes for SmartSource Elite Scanners — click here

 RED LED ON CHEXPRESS CX30 AND TELLERSCAN TS240 This is the default state when the USB and power cables are properly connected, but an application is not controlling the scanner or has not yet acquired the scanner.
 It does not indicate a mechanical problem with the scanner.
 (Note: Both ends of the USB cable must be plugged in for the LED light to turn Red.
-If the LED does not turn Red, check and reseat the end of the USB cable going into the PC and into the scanner, and make sure that the PC is turned on.
-Then, check that the Power Supply cables are connected properly and the power source is live.)
+If the LED does not turn Red, check and reseat the end of the USB cable going into the PC and the scanner, and make sure that the PC is turned on.
+Then, check that the Power Supply cables are connected properly, and the power source is live.)

 For other flashing lights and error codes, please consult the user manual for your scanner model.